 Rabbit//Rabbat

 He remembered a loud click before the dark gray.
-Whatever he was now curled in on itself, folded into infinite geometric patterns, was then consumed by blooms of fractals.
+Whatever he was now curled in on itself, folded into infinite geometric patterns, which were then consumed by blooms of fractals.
 If he could have understood pain, this form would have been excruciating.
 What was painful and disturbing was that who he had been still remained.
 He could remember his death and explore this after, an infinite plane of gray... except it wasn't the same anymore.
 There was a growing brightness and impending sensation of lightning.
 That intense static charge.

-It felt like an implosion, a body seized, but his mind was isolated in a strange echo chamber that began cracking as the seizure continued in the body.
+It felt like an implosion, a body seized, but his mind was isolated in a strange echo chamber that began cracking as the seizures continued in the body.
 Flashes hurt his mind's eye, images of a darkened room dimly lit by a gap in the vertical blinds in the room's one window.

 A feminine sigh, one of exhaustion and continuing effort, was attached to these images.
 Then he saw the body lying on a horrible little mattress that was on the floor.
 Beside it was a figure; they wore a cloak with its hood up, hiding their face in dark shadows.
 A long waterfall of straight, silver hair dropped out from under the hood and hung in front of them.
 Not silver like aged hair but shiny like the precious metal.